This is the third shooting at a middle or high school so far in 2018

 (CNN)There have been at least three shootings at middle and high schools so far this year, and it's only February 1.

 A 15-year-old boy was shot in the head and a 15-year-old girl shot in the wrist at Sal Castro Middle School in Los Angeles on Thursday, according to Los Angles fire Capt.
 Eric Scott.
 Two other students were grazed by bullets.

-A 12-year-old girl was in custody, authorities said.
+A 12-year-old girl was booked for negligent discharge of a firearm in the latest shooting, which is being considered "unintentional," the Los Angeles Police Department said.

-In the first month of 2018, there were two other shootings at middle or high schools that resulted in death or injury:
+In the first month of 2018, there were two other shootings at middle or high schools that resulted in student deaths or wounds:

 On January 23, a 15-year-old student shot 16 people -- killing two other 15-year-olds -- at Marshall County High School in Benton, Kentucky, authorities said.
 The student faces two charges of murder and 12 counts of first degree assault, authorities said.